-- conduct our current and future clinical trials and additional preclinical research of APR-246; - initiate and continue research and preclinical and clinical development of our other product candidates; - seek to identify and develop additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any products for which we may obtain marketing approval;
+· conduct our current and future clinical trials and additional preclinical research of APR-246;

-- require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - · maintain, expand, protect and enforce our intellectual property portfolio; - · acquire or in-license other drugs and technologies; - · defend against any claims of infringement, misappropriation or other violation of third-party intellectual property; - · hire and retain additional clinical, quality control and scientific personnel; - · build out new facilities or expand existing facilities to support our ongoing development activity; - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company; and - continue to operate as a public company.
+- · initiate and continue research and preclinical and clinical development of our other product candidates; - · seek to identify and develop additional product candidates; - seek marketing approvals for any of our product candidates that successfully complete clinical trials, if any; - establish a sales, marketing, manufacturing and distribution infrastructure to commercialize any products for which we may obtain marketing approval; - require the manufacture of larger quantities of our product candidates for clinical development and potentially commercialization; - · maintain, expand, protect and enforce our intellectual property portfolio; - · acquire or in-license other drugs and technologies; - · defend against any claims of infringement, misappropriation or other violation of third-party intellectual property; - · hire and retain additional clinical, quality control and scientific personnel; - build out new facilities or expand existing facilities to support our ongoing development activity; - add operational, financial and management information systems and personnel, including personnel to support our drug development, any future commercialization efforts and our transition to a public company; and - · continue to operate as a public company.

-As of September 30, 2019, we had cash and cash equivalents of \$52.3 million.
-We believe that our existing cash and cash equivalents along with the estimated net proceeds from our IPO which was completed in October 2019, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
+As of March 31, 2020, we had cash and cash equivalents of \$122.5 million.
+We believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.